Tusk (album): Artwork

 Rather than solicit the services of Herbert W. Worthington, who created the cover art for Rumours and the 1975 self-titled album, the band opted to select three photographers from different disciplines to design the album sleeve for Tusk.
 Larry Vigon, who served as the album's designer, reached out to Peter Beard after seeing some of his artwork in one of his journals, which included sundry items such as feathers, dried leaves, and newspaper headlines.

 Beard, who specialised as a documentary photographer, was enlisted by Vigon to supply images for the album sleeve and spent two weeks in the recording studio taking Polaroids of the band and its inner circle.
 He also augmented this footage with images of elephant tusks.
-During one of those sessions, Beard took a photo of Caillat's dog biting his leg, which ultimately became the cover art for Tusk.
+During one of those sessions, Beard took a photo of Caillat's dog Scooter biting his leg, which ultimately became the cover art for Tusk.
 Fleetwood had originally promised Nicks that the cover art would feature an image of her twirling and dancing; Nicks later told Caillat that she placed a curse on his dog for "stealing her cover".
 Beard also incorporated several images of Scooter throughout the album's collages that he created, including one with a cropped photo of Scooter's head imposed onto the body of a naked woman.
 According to Dashut, Beard bled onto some of the collage by cutting his hand with a razor blade.

 The liner notes contained group shots of the band taken by Norman Seeff, with one of those images featuring a moonlit gazebo in the background.
 Seeff recounted that he encountered some difficulties in assembling all five members into one location.